 Xanthe is an award-winning nonprofit founder and journalist whose reporting has been featured in Newsweek, Foreign Affairs, Foreign Policy, and beyond.
 During the coronavirus pandemic, she was among the first to write about the disproportionate impact of the economic crisis on women in a major U.S. news outlet (TIME).
 Xanthe then called for a federal release of data to better inform policies in The Boston Globe.
 She and her team reported based on exclusive statistics received from 17 state agencies to show women as the majority of unemployment seekers in all states.
 Over a dozen journalism outlets including The New York Times sourced The Fuller Project’s data reporting, which led the national news cycle three weeks ahead of federal data releases.

 In 2019, Xanthe was named among the top 40 under 40 by the Leadership Center for Excellence for outstanding public service.
 Xanthe is the Founder and Board Chair Emeritus of Advancing Girls’ Education in Africa, a thriving nonprofit in East Africa which has served 3,000 girls with secondary school opportunities.
 The UN gave AGE Africa a good practice award, and Michelle Obama endorsed the organization’s work.
-CBS’s The Early Show, Voice of America, The Christian Science Monitor, and several African media outlets.
+CBS’s The Early Show, Voice of America, The Christian Science Monitor, and several African media outlets have covered their work.
 The nonprofit named the Xanthe Scharff Workplace Experience project in her honor.

 Formerly, Xanthe was the Associate Director at the Center for Universal Education at Brookings where she led research and programming on girls’ education.
 There, she published extensively and edited a volume on girls’ education, built a partnership with Brookings India, and facilitated a network of 60 global foundations.
 She was an Education Pioneers Fellow and a Peace Scholar at the United States Institute of Peace during her investigation into government and donor failures to support the survivors of a devastating 20-year war in Northern Uganda.